about me

 At that moment, I vowed I wouldn’t let anyone do this work alone if they didn’t have to.

-Years later, I have worked with hundreds of clients, spoken widely about grief, offered trainings for corporates, and written well over 150 grief-related blogs.
+Years later, I have worked with hundreds of clients, spoken widely about grief, offered trainings for corporations, and written well over 150 grief-related blogs.

-Grief Coaching can be a service in a way that even counseling and psychotherapy cannot.
+Grief Coaching can help people in a way counseling and psychotherapy cannot.
 Coaching can walk the excruciating avenue after an immediate loss as someone struggles to make sense of what is next.
 The structure and approach of coaching can be a safe space to both explore the inhumanity and injustice of what people face in loss and also be a service to help the individual clarify what needs to happen next.
 This can happen as someone is even navigating the difficult administrative repercussions following a loss (e.g., dealing with probate, searching for a new job, exploring treatment options for illness, etc.).

-One thing is for certain, people are aching for order in the chaos.
+One thing is for certain: people are aching for order in chaos.
 What I hear most of the time is:

 “I just want to feel peace!
 Everything feels like it’s in a downward spiral.”

 Creating a space of trust and compassion is the only place to start.
 Just like I offered myself compassion in that space, I do the same for others.
-From this place, the Positive Doing Grief Coaching moves the client closer to the heart of their grief, to a deeper awareness, and begins the movement forward.
-Each person’s process is unique to them because your grief is attributed to hundreds of different unique factors.
+From this place, the Positive Doing Grief Coaching moves the client closer to the heart of their grief—to a deeper awareness—and begins the movement forward.
+Each person’s process is unique to them because their grief is attributed to hundreds of different factors.

 The grief response program I take clients through includes:

-- Preparation: Looking especially at the inhibitors of focusing on their grief
+• Preparation: Looking at the inhibitors of their grief